nextflow-io/nextflow/docs/config.rst

         withName: bar { cpus = 32 }
     }

-Using the above configuration snippet, all workflow processes use 4 cpus in not otherwise specified in the workflow script.
+Using the above configuration snippet, all workflow processes use 4 cpus if not otherwise specified in the workflow script.
 Moreover processes annotated with the ``foo`` label use 8 cpus.
 Finally the process named ``bar`` uses 32 cpus.